 - Today, the FDA updated the SARS-CoV-2 Viral Mutations: Impact on COVID-19 Tests web page to share new information regarding the impact of the SARS-CoV-2 omicron variant on antigen diagnostic tests.
 The update includes preliminary study results of some antigen tests using patient samples containing live virus.
 Early data suggest that antigen tests do detect the omicron variant but may have reduced sensitivity.
 The FDA will continue to collaborate with the National Institutes of Health's (NIH) RADx program to further evaluate the performance of antigen tests using patient samples with live virus.

 - Testing updates:

-- As of Dec.
-28, 309 tests and sample collection devices are authorized by the FDA under emergency use authorizations (EUAs).
-These include 235 molecular tests and sample collection devices, 63 antibody tests, and 11 antigen tests.
-There are 32 molecular authorizations that can be used with home-collected samples.
-There is one molecular prescription at-home test, one antigen prescription at-home test, and one over-the-counter (OTC) at-home tests and three EUAs for molecular OTC at-home tests.
+- As of today, 419 tests and sample collection devices are authorized by the FDA under emergency use authorizations (EUAs).
+These include 290 molecular tests and sample collection devices, 87 antibody and other immune response tests and 42 antigen tests.
+There are 67 molecular authorizations and one antibody authorization that can be used with home-collected samples.
+There is one EUA for a molecular prescription at-home test, three EUAs for antigen prescription at-home tests, 12 EUAs for antigen over-the-counter (OTC) at-home tests and three EUAs for molecular OTC at-home tests.

 The FDA, an agency within the U.S. Department of Health and Human Services, protects the public health by assuring the safety, effectiveness, and security of human and veterinary drugs, vaccines and other biological products for human use, and medical devices.
 The agency also is responsible for the safety and security of our nation’s food supply, cosmetics, dietary supplements, products that give off electronic radiation, and for regulating tobacco products.